djbrl-laouedj/Customer-Churn-Analysis-and-Prediction/README.md

 XGBoost automatically runs on CPU or GPU depending on the environment.

-⚠️ Hyperparameter tuning can take several minutes depending on the model and hardware.
+⚠️ Hyperparameter tuning can take several minutes depending on the model and hardware (GPU recommended).

 ## 👤 Author